mmucklo/dbal/UPGRADE.md

 # Upgrade to 4.4

-## Deprecated dropping unnamed constraints in SQLite
+## Deprecated dropping unnamed constraints

 Passing unnamed foreign key constraints as part of the `$droppedForeignKeys` argument of the `TableDiff` constructor has been deprecated.